ClarkeCodes/programmeerproject/PROCESS.md

 I mostly worked on my line graph today, and finally got the tooltip and the continents to work.
 I also decided what my final visualizations will be and what I need to do for my MVP.

 ![Line graph](doc/linegraph_3_1.png)

+## day 2

+I linked my world map to the line chart, and I asked feedback on my ideas for linked a third visualization to the rest of my website.
+I've decided to make a bar graph when you click on a country that shows the demographic of depression in that country.
+This will be displayed next to my line graph.
+I want to use an automatic scroll function that will scroll to the visualization of the bar chart and line graph when clicking on a country.